Which issues would you most highlight to someone new to your country?

 Wages and working time

 There is no national minimum wage.
 However, the central and state governments can issue notifications on minimum wages in specific industries.
-The federal government has set the recommended minimum wage to Rs176 per day and advised state governments to implement the same.
+The federal government has set the recommended minimum wage to Rs176 per day and advised state governments to implement the same – state rates tend to be higher.

 Are there restrictions on working hours?